microsoft/appcenter-sdk-unity/.github/ISSUE_TEMPLATE/problem_report.md

 ---
-name: Bug report
+name: Problem report
-about: Create a report to help us improve
+about: Report a problem using the SDK
 title: ''
-labels: ''
+labels: support
 assignees: ''

 ---